Mauritius - Paradise Island in the Indian Ocean

 Mauritius :

 In the Indian Ocean, is of volcanic origin and sheltered for its major part by barriers of coral reefs forming natural, safe, crystal clear lagoons.
-Mauritius has long been a dream destination known to the Arabs in particular, as early as the 10th Century.
+Mauritius has long been a dream holiday destination known to the Arabs in particular, as early as the 10th Century.

 The waters around Mauritius island are home to some of the varied and sacred species of marine-life on earth.
 Diving (click) is a favourite with visitors and most beach resorts offer scuba-diving excursions out to the coral reef and to many hidden ship-wrecks around the Mauritius coast-line due to the many conflicts and Pirate activities that have taken place around these beautiful shores.